FacePay-VandyHacks/iOS-client/README.md

 # iOS-client
-iOS client for the FacePay ne
+iOS client for the FacePay app.

+## Purpose
+To practice making an iOS app utilizing an API and various utilities provided by the iOS SDK such as capturing camera input